waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 * Compatible with Sn/Pb and Pb‐Free Solder Processes
 * RoHS/WEEE Compliant

-This sensor has its own dedicated mcu that is capable to run 44100 Khz sample frequency and I2S interface.
-The board is the Adafruit feather M0 basic, see hardware.
-XXX
+This sensor has its own dedicated mcu that is capable to run 44100 Khz sample frequency and I²S interface.
+The board is the Adafruit feather M0 basic, see [Hardware](https://github.com/waagsociety/air_quality_sensor_kit/tree/master/MUV%20Kit/Hardware).

 ## Gas sensors
-the kit is designed to read up to two electro-chimical sensors from [Alphasense](http://www.alphasense.com/).
+The kit is designed to read up to two electro-chemical sensors from [Alphasense](http://www.alphasense.com/).
 Two are the sensors that are recommended:
 - [Nitrogen dioxide](http://www.alphasense.com/index.php/products/nitrogen-dioxide-2/)
 - [Ozone](http://www.alphasense.com/index.php/products/ozone-2/)

 ### NO2 sensor
 The sensor is the NO2-B43F embedded on the [ISB individual sensor board](http://www.alphasense.com/index.php/air/downloads/) from Alphasense.
+We are also investigating the possibility to have a support circuit for both sensors (instead of having an individual sensor board for each sensor, since this drives the price up_.

 <p align="center"><img src="images/no2_front.jpg" width="300"><img src="images/no2_back.jpg" width="300"><img src="images/no2.jpg" width="300">
 </p>